Great Naktong Offensive: Ka-san

 The fighting north of Taegu on September 11 in the vicinity of Hills 660 and 314 was heavy and confused.
 For a time, the 1st Cavalry Division feared a breakthrough to the blocking position of the 3rd Battalion, 7th Cavalry.
 The rifle companies of the division were now very low in strength.
 While the 3rd Battalion, 8th Cavalry, again vainly attacked Hill 570 on September 11, KPA soldiers seized the crest of Hill 314 2 mi southeast of it and that much closer to Taegu.
 The 3rd Battalion, 8th Cavalry, hurried to the scene from its attacks on Hill 570 and tried to retake the position.
 The 3rd Battalion, 7th Cavalry, command post had to fight off infiltrating KPA on September 12 as it issued its attack order and prepared to attack through the 8th Cavalry lines against Hill 314.
-This attack on the 12th was to be part of a larger American and ROK counterattack against the KPA 13th and 1st Divisions in an effort to halt them north of Taegu.
-The 2nd Battalion, 7th Cavalry, relieved the ROK units on Hill 660, east of Hill 314, and had the mission of securing that hill.
-Farther east the ROK 1st Division had the mission of attacking from P'algong-san toward Ka-san.
+This attack on the 12th was to be part of a larger American and ROKA counterattack against the KPA 13th and 1st Divisions in an effort to halt them north of Taegu.
+The 2nd Battalion, 7th Cavalry, relieved the ROKA units on Hill 660, east of Hill 314, and had the mission of securing that hill.
+Farther east the ROKA 1st Division had the mission of attacking from P'algong-san toward Ka-san.
 The point nearest Taegu occupied by KPA forces at this time was Hill 314.
 The KPA 13th Division valued its possession and had concentrated about 700 soldiers on it.
 The KPA intended to use Hill 314 in making the next advance on Taegu.
 From it, observation reached to Taegu and it commanded the lesser hills southward rimming the Taegu bowl.
 Hill 314 is actually the southern knob of a 500 m hill mass which lies close to the east side of Hill 570 and is separated from that hill mass only by a deep gulch.
 The southern point rises to 314 m and the ridge line climbs northward from it in a series of knobs.
 The ridge line is 1 mi in length, and all sides of the hill mass are very steep.

-Lieutenant Colonel James H. Lynch's 3rd Battalion, 7th Cavalry, numbered 535 men on the eve of its attack against Hill 314, less its rear echelons.
+Lieutenant colonel James H. Lynch's 3rd Battalion, 7th Cavalry, numbered 535 men on the eve of its attack against Hill 314, less its rear echelons.
 The US troops took the hill and fended off a counterattack.
 Many of the officers in the companies were wounded but refused evacuation and simply continued the attack.
 The KPA soldiers on Hill 314 wore US uniforms, helmets, and combat boots.
 Many of them had M1 rifles and carbines.
 About 200 KPA dead were on the hill.
 Of the other 500 estimated to have been there, most of them had been wounded or were missing.
 After the capture of Hill 314 on September 12, the situation north of Taegu improved.
 On September 14 the 2nd Battalion, 8th Cavalry, attacked and, supported by fire from Hill 314, gained part of Hill 570 from the KPA 19th Regiment, 13th Division.